Hôtel d'Ulmo: Description

 Although there have been several building campaigns, the architectural ensemble is very homogeneous.
 It is also innovative: a central double staircase is substituted for the traditional spiral staircase included in a tower of the courtyard.
 The whole organization of the house, now thought around a median axis, is modified.
 This modern and probably pioneering distribution in Toulouse was somewhat disturbed by the opening of the access passage to the garden (18th or 19th century).

 The porch pavilion, with its marble balusters and stone dome, is probably from the 17th century.
-It is possible, however, that a canopy of the sixteenth century which was then in the courtyard of the Parliament of Toulouse served as a model for this one.
+It is possible, however, that a canopy of the sixteenth century which was then in the courtyard of the Parlement of Toulouse served as a model for this one.